mozai/s3-backup/README.md

 **TODO:** need more documentation for each of the wrinkles I've had to add over time.

+**TODO:** maybe ignore/skip more directories by default, like '.ssh' and '.aws' and '.git'.
+THe first two for security, the second for sheer bloat.

 Set-up
 ======
 Have an S3 bucket in Amazon, duh.
 Has to be globally unique among